JonathanVusich/sinter-lang/README.md

-# The Flux programming language
+# The Sinter programming language

-Flux is a statically-typed and garbage collected language that is designed around user ergonomics and productivity.
+Sinter is a statically-typed and garbage collected language that is designed around user ergonomics and productivity.
 It features advanced garbage collection, message-based concurrency and generic types to allow users to develop systems quickly, scalably, and correctly.